HaozheQi/P2B/README.md

 ## Introduction

-This repository is released for P2B in our [CVPR 2020 paper][hyperlink].
+This repository is released for P2B in our [CVPR 2020 paper](http://arxiv.org/abs/2005.13888).
 Here we include our P2B model (PyTorch) and code for data preparation, training and testing on KITTI tracking dataset.

 ## Preliminary